jgege/UNI-CSCU9YW/notes.md

 - architecture is loosely coupled, so web services can be designed in isolation
 - can interwork even if they were not explicitly designed to do so
-- supported by three classes of system: service consumers (clients), service providers (servers), and service brokers (registries)
+- supported by three classes of system:
+  - service consumers (clients)
+  - service providers (servers)
+  - service brokers (registries)

 ## What is a Web Service?